mindsdb/mindsdb-docs-old/mindsdb-docs/docs/Installing.md

 ```

 ### Install using Host Environment
-You can use MindsDB on your own computer in under a minute, if you already have a python environment setup, just run the following command:
+You can use MindsDB on your own computer in under a minute.
+If you already have a Python environment setup, just run the following command:

 1. Install MindsDB:
 ```bash
  pip install mindsdb --user
 ```

-If for some reason this fail, don't worry, simply follow the below [What to do if installation fails](https://docs.mindsdb.com/Installing/#what-to-do-if-installation-fails) which will lead you through a more thorough procedure which should fix most issues.
+If for some reason this fails, don't worry, simply follow the below [What to do if installation fails](https://docs.mindsdb.com/Installing/#what-to-do-if-installation-fails) which will lead you through a more thorough procedure which should fix most issues.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Uw2Phj5Q0xA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>